Cowboy boot

 Cowboy boots are a specific style of riding boot, historically worn by cowboys.
 They have a high heel that is traditionally made of stacked leather, rounded to pointed toe, high shaft, and, traditionally, no lacing.
 Cowboy boots are normally made from cowhide leather, which may be decoratively hand-tooled, but are also sometimes made from "exotic" skins like alligator, snake, ostrich, lizard, eel, elephant, stingray, elk, buffalo, and so on.

 There are two basic styles of cowboy boots, western (or classic), and roper.
 The classic style is distinguished by a tall boot shaft, going to at least mid-calf, with an angled "cowboy" heel, usually over one inch high.
 A slightly lower, still angled, "walking" heel is also common.
 The toe of western boots was originally rounded or squared in shape.
-The narrow pointed-toe design appeared in the early 1940s.
+Some claim that the narrow pointed-toe design appeared in the early 1940s, although it can be seen as early as 1914 (see photo of Lottie Briscoe at right).

 The "roper" style is a newer design with a short boot shaft that stops above the ankle but before the middle of the calf, with a very low and squared-off "roper" heel, shaped to the sole of the boot, usually less than one inch high.
 Roper boots are usually made with rounded toes, but styles with squared toe correlate with style changes in streetwear.
 The roper style is also manufactured in a lace-up design which often fits better around the ankle and is less likely to slip off.
 Still, lacing also creates safety issues for riding.
 They usually have some decorative stitching.